cdl-geneseo/geneseo-dictionary/D/Denied.md

 # Denied

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Denied

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 VB: No/incorrect; [&quot;Give me some chocolate.&quot; &quot;Denied!&quot;] F92 D. McGiveron denied (VB) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Denied (VB): rejected, usually from the bar for being under 21 or by a person one is hitting on.
 Definition of approximately 93% of those surveyed.
 (F06) Unknown by approximately 7% of those surveyed.
 (F06) Simmington